 Balanced 5/6 gains social ease.
 Deep perception and serene faith combine for a kind of knowing that focuses on the truth of human interactions.
 Healthy 5/6 overcomes the fear of intimacy and finds satisfaction in genuine relationships.
 A balance is struck between the urge to withdraw to sort things out and the desire to feel safe among trusted friends.
 The need diminishes to protect against deceit by constantly analyzing people, leading to greater comfort and depth in friendships.

 The best of 5/6 brings together the powerful insight of five, the stamina and leadership of eight, the deep faith and genuineness of six, and the inner peace of nine.
-Extremely advanced 5/6 is a leader, using a magical level of perception to help others see themselves more clearly.
+Extremely advanced 5/6 is a leader, using a magical level of perception to help others see themselves or the universe more clearly.
 Inspiring trust and respect, they see the wholeness in the parts, demonstrating through their actions that society and the universe is one body.

 Unbalanced 5/6 becomes afraid of people.
 Mistrust interacts with reductionistic analysis, and the world begins to seem more and more threatening.
 Threeish competitive urges emerge, combining with sevenish mania to create a kind of intense, argumentative combativeness that hides a deep sense of inadequacy.
 This unbalanced state turns people away, leading to a greater sense of isolation.
 Unhealthy 5/6 tends to rationalize that most people are not honest anyway, and since other people fail to recognize the value of their brilliant ideas, they are not worth knowing at all.